 A simple tweak to make static shared keys suck less

-Public-key cryptography is a powerful tool, but for performance and simplicity, static shared symmetric keys are still widely used.
+Public-key cryptography is great, but static shared symmetric keys are simpler and faster.

-For example, an API token can be a simple random byte sequence stored in a database to authenticate clients.
-Similarly, if two servers are operated by the same company, one server can encrypt data for the other using a shared symmetric key present on both hosts—this is a common practice.
+An API token can be a random byte sequence stored in a database.
+If two servers are operated by the same company, they can share a symmetric key.

-Additionally, applications often use data concatenated with a signature to prevent tampering.
-A common example is JWT tokens.
-When these signatures are generated and verified by the same organization or between trusted parties, public-key cryptography may not feel necessary.
-Instead, a HMAC construction (as used in the HS* JWT algorithms) is simpler and faster.
+Applications often use data with a signature to prevent tampering.
+JWT tokens are a common example.
+When signatures are generated and verified by the same organization, a HMAC construction (like HS256) is simpler and faster than public-key cryptography.

-Since TLS is widely used, this approach may not seem overly risky.
-However, a major issue remains: if a server is compromised, if a secret key appears in a leaked SQL dump, or if it is hardcoded in a repository that becomes public, attackers can forge valid tokens.
-Even without an explicit leak, more employees than necessary may have access to the secret, leading to security risks.
+Since TLS is widely used, this may not seem risky.
+But if a server is compromised, if a secret key appears in a leaked SQL dump, or if it’s hardcoded in a public repository, attackers can forge valid tokens.
+Even without a leak, too many employees may have access to the secret.

-Public-key cryptography or alternative mechanisms like hash chains would provide stronger security, but existing schemes using static shared secrets can still be improved with a trivial tweak.
+Public-key cryptography or hash chains would provide stronger security, but static shared secrets can be improved with a simple tweak.

 The simplest implementation of static shared secrets works as follows: